nginxinc/nginx-ingress-workshops/Plus/labs/LabGuide.md

 <br/>

-An excellent Prerequisite for taking this Workshop is the Nginx Basics Workshop, also available from F5 Networks, as it provides a fundamental basics of Nginx Plus, on which the Nginx Plus Ingress Controller is built.
+An excellent Prerequisite for taking this Workshop is the Nginx Basics Workshop, also available from F5 Inc., as it provides a fundamental basics of Nginx Plus, on which the Nginx Plus Ingress Controller is built.
 Please contact your Nginx Event Marketing team for information on additional Workshops.

 </br>